The 3 Parts to a Healthy Online Presence

-The marketing component of a website is even more amorphous than branding, since it’s evolving and expanding into something very different than what marketing was originally conceived to be.
-So new terms have arisen such as ‘demand generation’, ‘inbound marketing systems’, ‘viral marketing’, ‘social marketing’, ‘content marketing’ and ‘search marketing’.
+The marketing component of a website is even more amorphous than branding since it's evolving and expanding into something very different than what marketing was originally conceived to be.
+So new terms have arisen such as 'demand generation', 'inbound marketing', 'viral marketing', 'social marketing', 'content marketing', and 'search marketing'.

-Regardless of the shifting sands of online marketing terminology and processes, websites suffer, if at least some of these programs are not effectively employed.
+Regardless of the shifting sands on online marketing terminology and process, websites suffer, if at least some of these programs are not effectively employed.
 They suffer in many ways, mostly from reduced traffic and decreased visibility on the Internet.